h4shy/diffusion-to-gguf/README.md

-This is a minimal script to just do `git pull` and run it
+This is a minimal script to just do `git clone` and run it

 Just put the diffusion model in the same dir